 seafood: shrimps, oysters, cuttlefish rings, octopus, etc. ;

-The batter is a little more fluid than pancake batter and kept cool on a bed of ice.
-The oil temperature is 180 ° C / 350 ° F. The oil traditionally used in Japan is sesame oil, vegetable oil or canola oil.
+The batter is a little more fluid than the pancake batter and is kept cool on a bed of ice.
+The oil temperature is 180 °C / 350 °F. The oil traditionally used in Japan is sesame oil, vegetable oil or canola oil.
 It is the temperature contrast that allows rapid cooking, the very quickly formed shell making the donut crunchy to the bite on the surface, preventing the oil from penetrating too much inside, which allows the flavour and colour to be retained.

 Tempura Dipping Sauce

 It is usually dipped in a sauce called tentsuyu (dashi + soy sauce + mirin) to which we can add a paste made of daikon (radish) crushed with yuzu (citrus), supposed to help digest the fat of the dish.

 Tempura is usually served as is, in a woven bamboo basket or plate, placed on absorbent paper.
 You grab a piece with your chopsticks and plunge it into a dipping sauce or simply in salt.

 It is served with rice, in a separate bowl or as a donburi (large bowl of filled rice) in fast food, or as a garnish for certain noodles (udon and soba).